reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 Class 'LoggingImplementation' must either be declared abstract or implement abstract method 'log(String, Date)' in 'Logging'`.
 ```

-The example shows the solution to this using `default methods`:
+The example shows the solution to this using default methods:
 ```java
 public interface Logging{
     void log(String message);